 - Believe that black lives matter

-- Are demanding reform to the criminal justice system and are risking exposure to coronavirus in order to exercise their first amendment rights.
+- Are demanding reform of the criminal justice system and are risking exposure to coronavirus in order to exercise their first amendment rights.

-I feel passionate about what’s going on and participating by reaching out to our leaders via letters and phone calls, arranging to safely participate in marching to call for lasting change, evaluating some organizations to get involved with like Obama.org.
+I feel passionate about what’s going on in our community and I'm participating by reaching out to our leaders, writing letters to congress, making phone calls, collaborating with friends and family to safely march in the streets of Philadelphia calling for lasting change, meaningful dialogue and collaboration in our community of citizens.